nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 * `FINE` : Details that is not usually noteworthy but may be useful in debugging e.g. print the actual list instead of just its size

+### Model implementation

+The model componenet model the data of the application.

+#### The `ModelManager` class

+The `ModelManager` class implements the `Model` interface, and provides access to data in model while hiding the internal complexity of its various classes.
+All external components can only interact with the model data via this class.

+#### The `TaskManager` class

+The `TaskManager` class stores the list of `UniqueTaskList`.
+It is an internal class of the Model component.
+The external componenet can only access its data through the `ReadOnlyTaskManager` or `Model` interface.

+#### The `ReadOnlyTaskManager` class

+The `ReadOnlyTaskManager` interface provides a read-only view to the `TaskManager` object.

+#### The `Config` class

+The `Config` class stores the configuration settings.

+### Storage implementation

+The storage component uses [Jackson](https://github.com/FasterXML/jackson) to serialize/deserialize model data to/from JSON files.

+#### The Storage interfaces

+The storage package defines two storage interfaces, `UserPrefsStorage` and `TaskManagerStorage`.
+These interfaces contain methods for saving/loading `ReadOnlyTaskManager`.

+The storage package also defines a facade `Storage` interface, which combines together the aforementioned `UserPrefsStorage` and `TaskManagerStorage` interfaces into a single interface.

 ### Configuration

 Certain properties of the application can be controlled (e.g App name, logging level) through the configuration file